sourcegraph/learn/posts/how-to-troubleshoot-javascript-invalidcodepoint.md

 language='javascript'
 />

 {0} is a placeholder for the value you used as an argument in the String.fromCodePoint() method.
-The value passed to the method needs to be a value in the Unicode codespace, which is in the range of integers from 0 to 0x10FFFF (1114111).
+The argument passed to the method needs to be a value in the Unicode codespace, which is in the range of integers from 0 to 0x10FFFF (1114111).

 Depending on the browser, the message of the error will vary between the outputs described before.